 Apple's upcoming iPad 3 could exclude its rumored retina-display feature upon release.

-The display offers the highest pixel density of 326 PPI of any tablet screen.
-Apple explained that when it comes to a retina display, the human eye is unable to distinguish between individual pixels.
+The display sports the highest pixel density of 326 PPI for any tablet screen.
+Apple explained that when it comes to a retina display, the human eye could not distinguish between individual pixels.

-For the iPhone 4 and 4S, with their 3.5-inch display, smartphone manufacturers were equipped to handle the production requirements for these devices swiftly.
+For iPhone 4 and 4S, with their 3.5-inch display, smartphone manufacturers were able to handle the production requirements for these devices swiftly.
 However, the larger display size of Apple's iPad 3 could present some production issues.